 The Bible talks about the spiritual tool of fasting, which can be used properly or improperly.
 What is fasting, and how does God want us to fast?
 What are the spiritual benefits of fasting?

 Fasting, by definition, is going without food and/or drink for a period of time.
-Typically it is done for religious reasons and involves a person refraining from both food and drink (Esther 4:16), although there are variations that may be done for health reasons (a juice fast, for example, where one would refrain from eating and only drink juice for a period of time).
+Typically, fasting is done for religious reasons and involves a person refraining from both food and drink (Esther 4:16).
+However, there are variations that may be done for health reasons (a juice fast, for example, where one would refrain from eating and only drink juice for a period of time).

 Fasting in the Bible